-Although the one-shot Koe no Katachi won the 80th Weekly Shounen Magazine Newbie Best Mangaka Award in 2008.
-Initially as a winning prize it was going to be published in the December issue of Magazine SPECIAL, but the vector of the content made it difficult for publication on any manga magazine, until it was published, after months of legal dispute, in 2011 in the February issue of Bessatsu Shounen Magazine, where it got first place in the questionnaires despite its being a one-shot.
-This mangaka's debut became the manga version of Mardock Scramble instead of Koe no Katachi, for aforementioned legal disputes.
+Although the one-shot Koe no Katachi won the 80th Weekly Shounen Magazine Newbie Best Mangaka Award in 2008, the vector of the content made it difficult for publication on any manga magazine until it was published—after months of legal dispute—in the February issue of Bessatsu Shounen Magazine in 2011, where it got first place in the questionnaires.
+Ooima Yoshitoki's debut became the manga version of Mardock Scramble instead of Koe no Katachi, for aforementioned legal disputes.

 The one-shot was re-published in 12th issue of the 2013 Weekly Shounen Magazine.